Reopening Information from the Rector

 We are grateful for the support you have been showing us throughout this period of the Covid-19 pandemic and ask that you leave your offering in the basin at the head of the centre aisle on your way out.
 You may also make a contribution to the church using PayPal, accessed through the Donate button on the front page of our web site using your own mobile device.
 Thank you.

-We ask people not to linger in the aisles or on the church steps.
+We ask people not to linger in the aisles.

 We reserve the right to ask anyone not abiding by these rules to leave the premises.